 Located about four miles east of the center of the Town of Gray, the Pineland Public Lands includes more than 600 acres in Gray, North Yarmouth, and New Gloucester.
 The forests on this land, along with the nearby agricultural fields, which are now privately owned, once supplied the needs of hundreds of residents and staff at the Pineland Center.
 Now, this wonderful area of undeveloped forests helps to fill the growing need for open space and outdoor recreation.

 In winter, snowshoers and cross country skiers enjoy the South Loop Trail with its gentle slopes and beautiful forests.
-The North Loop Trail is for experts only under the best snow conditions.
-Do not attempt to ski the North Loop Trail if conditions are icy or snow cover is thin.
+The North Loop Trail and Tributary trails are suitable for experts only under the best snow conditions.
+Skiing is not suggested if conditions are icy or snow cover is thin.
 In spring and summer, visitors fish the Royal River for brook trout and brown trout.
 In season, hunters are on the lands looking for turkey and deer.
-There is no camping allowed on this property, and as with all public lands, there is a carry in-carry out policy.
+There is no camping allowed on this property, and as with all public lands, there is a carry-in, carry-out policy.

 NOTE: There has been some confusion caused by a nearby snowshoe trail located off the public lands in the vicinity of the northwestern portion of the Northern Loop Trail.
 Public lands hiking trails on the Pineland Public Lands property are blue blazed, whereas the snowshoe trail on the far side of a small brook are marked with green wooden diamonds.
 Additionally, there is a small open area along the Depot Road to the west of the designated trailhead.
 This is not the trailhead; the trailhead for the Northern Loop is marked by a blue roadside yard-arm (hanging sign) and there is also a trailhead bulletin board on site.